15 Tips for Hiring a Content Writer for Your Blog

 Putting all of your eggs in one basket, so to speak, is never a good idea.
 Relying on one writer, particularly if they're a freelancer on contract, is risky.
 They could always drop off the face of the earth, either because of a change in life circumstances or a better contract coming their way.
 Employees are better, but you can still have major unforeseen circumstances disrupt the relationship.

-Multiple Writers in Blog
+Multiple Writers In Blog

 Hiring several writers allows you to have backup writers when your primary writer needs a vacation, and it allows you to publish more content without overloading any one person.
 It's generally good practice, and it helps smooth over transitions if a writer leaves and you need to find a new one.